John H. Pickering

 Pickering's practice focused on appellate work, in which he represented a number of major corporate clients.
 His pro bono work involved civil rights in Mississippi, doctor-assisted suicide, affirmative action in admissions at the University of Michigan, the financing of legal services for the poor, the rights of the elderly, and the House's expulsion of Representative Adam Clayton Powell Jr., Democrat of New York.
 He was active in the D.C.
-Bar, serving on the Board of Governors from 1975-1978 and a term as president in 1979–1980, and in the American Bar Association.
+Bar, serving on the Board of Governors from 1975 to 1978 and a term as president in 1979–1980, and in the American Bar Association.
 In 1999 he received the highest honor bestowed by the ABA, the ABA Medal, for "conspicuous service in the cause of American jurisprudence."
 He received other awards noting his work in the areas of civil rights, social justice, and the needs of the elderly.

 His first wife was Elsa Mueller Pickering of Newark, New Jersey, to whom he was married for 47 years and who died in 1988.
 He married his second wife, Helen Patton Wright, widow of Judge J. Skelly Wright of the U.S. Court of Appeals for the District of Columbia Circuit, in 1990.
 He was survived by his wife Helen, two daughters, Victoria Pickering of Bethesda, Maryland and Leslie Pickering Francis of Salt Lake City, Utah, a stepson, James S. Wright Jr. of Washington, D.C., and five grandchildren, and predeceased by one grandchild.

 His one million dollar philanthropic gift to the University of Michigan was used to establish a Frank Murphy seminar room.